alexiszamanidis/dotfiles/README.md

 ## Dotfiles

-A lot of software programs store their configuration settings in plain, text-based files or directories.

-Dotfiles are configuration files for various programs and they help those programs manage their functionality.

 This repository synchronizes a new Ubuntu System with the dotfiles that I am currently using

 -   Bootstrap your new Ubuntu System